-• New TriggerEnhancedLogCollection MDM command added across iOS, iPadOS, tvOS, and macOS 27
+• New TriggerEnhancedLogCollection MDM command added across iOS, iPadOS, tvOS, and macOS 27, replacing the manual AppleCare link-based workflow.

-• Declarative app configuration (ManagedApp framework) expanded to macOS 27, previously only on iOS/iPadOS/visionOS
+• Declarative app configuration (ManagedApp framework with hardware-bound keys and Managed Device Attestation) extended to macOS 27, previously available only on iOS, iPadOS, and visionOS.

-• Consolidated privacy consent prompts reduce friction for managed app deployments by grouping all permission requests into a single, IT-controlled prompt
+• The consolidated privacy consent prompt reduces friction for end users by bundling all permission requests into a single, IT-administrator-controlled prompt at app launch, increasing the likelihood users grant correct permissions.

-• Declarative app configuration now reaches macOS 27 (previously iOS/iPadOS/visionOS only), enabling hardware-bound keys and Managed Device Attestation for enterprise Mac apps
+• Declarative app configuration now comes to macOS 27 (previously iOS/iPadOS/visionOS only), enabling hardware-bound keys and Managed Device Attestation for secure enterprise app deployment across the full Apple platform lineup.

 import SwiftUI